renggli/dart-xml/README.md

     dependencies:
       xml: ">=2.0.0 <3.0.0"

-And on the command line run:
+Then on the command line run:

     $ pub get